adrianparker/ExifCmdLine/README.md

 (Also note inconsistent times in that EXIF data, we'll come back to that in a second)

-![Example of basic usage](./docs/img/basic_example.png)
+![Example of basic usage](./docs/img/basic_example.png) Green is converted to a human readable date; purple is ISO8601 format.

 ### Comprehensive, all data export